The 5 Day Powerbuilding Split That Became The #1 Program (Full Guide)

 Powerbuilding programs come in several forms and the premise behind it is that it is to use compound lifts such as bench press, squat, overhead press, and deadlifts with movements more associated with bodybuilding like curls, leg press, lat pull downs, and good mornings.
 Since every training day is not solely focused on the core compound lifts, fatigue is kept at a manageable range and more frequent sessions, such as a 5 day training split, are more viable.

-While this is not solely unique to powerbuilding, powerbuilding will use more intense and lower rep compound exercises to increase strength like a powerlifter.
+Powerbuilding incorporates intense, low-rep compound exercises to boost strength, similar to powerlifting.
 This includes the weekly volume of a powerlifter where the goal is to target lifts instead of muscle groups, such as two training sessions of bench press, two squats, and one deadlift (because deadlifts can be extremely taxing on the body).

 Accessory work, or exercises that compliment the main lifts, will be formatted more like a bodybuilder where muscle groups are focused.
 The idea is to have higher reps to build up weekly volume and thus, increase muscle mass.
 Depending on how the program is built, these accessory movements can be designed to directly benefit the main compound movements or address weak points in physique, again having the cake and eating it too.